Multiplicative Ramanujan coefficients of null-function

 The authors plan to give a more complete account of the non-multiplicative part of the $\0$-cloud, in a future publication.

 {\bf 2.
 Statement of the classification}

 In order to state and prove our results it is better to introduce some notation.
 We denote by $\P$ the set of prime numbers and by $\N_0\defineq \N\cup\{0\}$ the set of non-negative integers.
-For every $a\in\N$ we let $\P(a)$ be the set of prime divisors of $a$ (recall \enspace $\P(1)\defineq \emptyset$) and we let
+For every $a\in\N$ we let $\P(a)$ be the set of prime divisors of $a$ (recall \enspace $\P(1)\defineq \emptyset$) and we let (recalling the convention : empty products are $1$)